 This flip phone may have its cons, but it is arguably one of the best voice phones on the market.
 It’s constructed well, and with its loud earpiece and speakers, the Sunbeam F1 certainly does its job for seniors that need hearing aids.

-The device is also great for seniors with motor issues who prefer physical buttons rather than a touchscreen.
+This is the best smartphone for senior citizens with motor issues who prefer physical buttons rather than a touchscreen.
 However, the F1 also comes with touchscreen capabilities for those who don’t mind.

 It even has an option, the Dandelion, a pure voice phone: no texts, no camera, no touchscreen.
 Starting at $195, it might be pricey, but one of the best basic flip phones at that price.